haiwen/seafile-admin-docs/manual/setup/setup_ce_by_docker.md

 * /opt/seafile-data/seafile: This is the directory for seafile server configuration and data.
     * /opt/seafile-data/seafile/logs: This is the directory that would contain the log files of seafile server processes.
 For example, you can find seaf-server logs in `/opt/seafile-data/seafile/logs/seafile.log`.
 * /opt/seafile-data/logs: This is the directory for operating system.
-    * /opt/seafile-data/logs/var-log: This is the directory that would be mounted as `/var/log` inside the container.
+    * /opt/seafile-data/logs/var-log: This is the directory that would be mounted as `/var/log` inside the container. `/opt/seafile-data/logs/var-log/nginx` contains the logs of Nginx in the Seafile container.

 !!! tip
-    From Seafile Docker 12.0, the Nginx's log is not accessable, as we use the ***Caddy*** to do web service proxy.
+    From Seafile Docker 12.0, we use the ***Caddy*** to do web service proxy.
 If you would like to access the logs of *Caddy*, you can use following command:

     ```sh
     docker logs seafile-caddy --follow